Quester-one/Awesome-LLM-Planning/README.md

 # A Comprehensive Survey on Large Language Model Based Planning

+Welcome to the **Awesome-LLM-Planning** repository!
+This repository is a curated collection of the most influential papers, and benchmarks related to **Large Language Models (LLMs) based Agent Planning**.

 ## 1 Planning Methods

 ### 1.1 External Module Augmented Methods